 You can call your local police department and ask to file a report, although it won’t do much good.
 Most local police departments don’t have the resources to investigate online fraud.
 You are better off reporting the incident to the FBI’s Internet Crime Complaint Center.

-If you’re dealing with a business, also file a report with the Better Business Bureau.
+If you’re dealing with a business, file a report with the Better Business Bureau.
 To learn more, see our article on How to Report Online Fraud.

-Hire a Private Investigator to Help
+Hire a Private Investigator to Do a Catfish Investigation

 Questions and More Information